 Safety

-A practical guide to recognising and responding to fake bank transfer alerts in Nigeria — how they work, how to verify payment before releasing any item, and what to do if you have already been defrauded.
+A practical 2026 safety guide for Nigerian students and campus sellers: how fake bank alerts work, how to verify payment, and what to do if you are scammed.

-What a fake alert actually is and how it fools people
+What a fake bank alert is and why students fall for it

-A fake alert is a fraudulent notification designed to look like a genuine bank transfer confirmation.
+A fake bank alert is a fraudulent notification designed to look like a genuine bank transfer confirmation.
 The goal is to make you believe you have been paid when no money has moved.
-On Nigerian campuses, they are used most commonly in person-to-person transactions — someone buying a phone, a laptop, a textbook, or any high-value item agrees to pay, sends a fabricated confirmation, and walks away with the item before the seller discovers the deception.
+On Nigerian campuses, it usually appears during peer-to-peer transactions: someone buying a phone, laptop, textbook, thrift item, food order, or service claims they have paid, shows a convincing screenshot or SMS, then pushes you to release the item quickly.

 Screenshots and SMS notifications are not proof of payment